madyark/heart-rate-stream/README.md

 }}
 ```

 This tells Dagster to refresh and re-run the the asset every day at 2:30 AM UTC time.
-Additionally, inside of `sources.yml`, `staging.yml`, and `serving.yml` an `auto_materialize_policy` of type `eager` was added to all models upstream of the `fct_heart_rates` table in our DAG (i.e. all models except for `dim_dates` and `dim_times`), telling Dagster to also refresh and re-run all of those models in order to meet our fact table's freshness policy.
+Inside of `sources.yml`, `staging.yml`, and `serving.yml` an Auto-materialize policy of type eager was also added to all models upstream of the fact table in our DAG (i.e. all models except for `dim_dates` and `dim_times`), forcing Dagster to also refresh and re-run all of those models in order to meet our fact table's freshness policy.

-**PLEASE NOTE**:
+**Please Note**:

 - You need to first flip a toggle in the Dagster UI to enable assets to be auto materialized.
-- During development a Dagster-side bug prevented `Auto-materialize` to compile for Airbyte-based assets.
+- During development a Dagster-side bug prevented Auto-materialize to compile for Airbyte-based assets.
 This bug has now been resolved.
 - Since the EC2 instance hosting Airbyte is not continuously running but rather manually launched and stopped, Dagster GitHub workflows fail whenever the `AIRBYTE_HOST` environment variable is pointing to the previous IP address.
 The variable needs to be changed to the new IP address.

 <img src="docs/img/dagster.svg" alt="Materialized assets in Dagster" />